 5.1 The following draft Statement of Compliance for inclusion in the Corporate Governance Statement is based on the template provided previously in the Accounts Direction.
-Accounts Direction for 2020-21 reporting will be issued in July and any change to the template wording will be reflected in the final version.
+Accounts Direction for 2021-22 reporting will be issued in July and any change to the template wording will be reflected in the final version.
 The words in italics are additional, to reflect that some principles apply only to college boards.

-GCRB complies with all the principles of the 2016 Code of Good Governance for Scotland's Colleges, except where these apply only to college boards, and has complied throughout the year ended July 2021.
+GCRB complies with all the principles of the 2016 Code of Good Governance for Scotland's Colleges, except where these apply only to college boards, and has complied throughout the year ended July 2022.

-6. Risk Analysis
+6. Risk and Compliance Analysis

-6.1.
-This report supports mitigation of GCRB Risk 0013: There is a breach of legislation/guidance/code of practice and this results in a failure of governance.
+- 6.1.
+This report supports mitigation of GCRB Risk 0013: There is a breach of legislation/guidance/code of practice and this results in a failure of governance. - 6.2 There are no legal implications arising from this paper.